cariasmartelo/MLPP/HW3/README.md

 - prediction.pdf: PDF run prediction of school project with cross validationl.
 It produces the table of models, threshold, cross validation and evaluation metrics.

-- prediction_table: csv of table of models, threshold, cross validation and evaluation metrics.
+- prediction_grid.csv: csv of table of models, threshold, cross validation and evaluation metrics.

 - prediction.ipynb: Jupyter notebook used to run prediction of school project with cross validationl.
 It produces the table needed.
 Uses prediction.py, pipeline.py and classifiers.py.